AniLabXTeam/Drop2Deck/README.md

 App is cross-platform and can be launched in `MacOS` on regular `JDK 17+` with `JavaFX 20 SDK`, but it is designed to work as `Native app` that can be produced with `GraalVM Native image`.
 That neat feature requires some configuration before use

 There is no that configuration and build for `MacOS`.
 But you can make it.
-Refer to 'GraalVM Native Image' docs for info
+Refer to `GraalVM Native Image` docs for info

 ## Building